 Ju Yong Lee, Innopolis University - on user reputation, measuring trust and data security in social networks

-Ju Young Lee - Head of the Laboratory of Network Science and Information Technology at Innopolis University, Associate Professor.
+Ju Young Lee— Head of the Laboratory of Network Sciences and Information Technologies at Innopolis University, Associate Professor.

-Received a PhD from Syracuse University(USA).
-He has experience in university and industry (JPMorgan, Sun Microsystems).
-Professor Lee is developing algorithms for determining the activity and reputation of social network users.
-Her research focuses on the reputation of distributed computing and the assessment of the degree of nodes in a social network.
+Received her PhD from Syracuse University(USA).
+Has experience in a university environment and industry (JPMorgan, Sun Microsystems).
+Professor Lee develops algorithms for determining the activity and reputation of social network users.
+Her research focuses on distributed computing reputation and node degree estimation in a social network.

 Reputation: virtual and real